 Your accommodation: Anchorage Motel, Te Anau

 The Anchorage Motel in Te Anau is located just 10 minutes walk from the town centre and 2 minutes from the lakefront.
-Well equipped 1,2 and 3 bedroom units are complimented by a cooked and continental breakfast service, guest laundry and barbeque area.Driving distance and time (approximate) for this leg: 396 kms / 246 miles : 5.0 hours
+Well equipped 1,2 and 3 bedroom units.
+The property also offers guest laundry and barbeque area.Driving distance and time (approximate) for this leg: 396 kms / 246 miles : 5.0 hours

 Get up close and personal with Milford Sound on a leisurely cruise of this spectacular fiord.
 From thundering waterfalls to sky-high mountains to lush rainforests, Milford has it all.
 Experience the spray of a waterfall as you cruise close to sheer rock faces.
 Informative, participative and relaxed, this is the perfect way to experience Milford Sound to the fullest.